 Notes: This setup is similar to others in which the Axe-Fx II is used direct into full-range speakers.
-Here, however, specially designed "dual-chain" presets also feed on-stage or "backline" amps.
+Here, however, a special "dual-chain" preset feeds both the direct and power amp/cab rig.
 The first chain contains a fully simulated signal path.
 The second chain shares some effects with the first (those in front of the amps) but diverges from there.